mike-lischke/ANTLRng/readme.md

 - Find a better solution for target specific code, e.g. by extending the ANTLR language with target specific named action blocks.
 - Allow target authors to define new named actions, to avoid situations like for the current C++ target, with it's ugly action names.

+### New Stuff

+- Provide a language server framework, which allows creating a language server for any ANTLR grammar.
+This could specifically provide required highlighter information for VS Code (syntactic and semantic highlighers).